Updated Monday, Feb. 1, 2021

 Other helpful resources can be found here.

 Day trips and activities.
-At this time, troops should keep activities within the counties of GSWPA.
+Effective 10/1/20, troop activities and day trips are now permitted beyond the counties of GSWPA.
 In conjunction with Safety Activity Checkpoints, follow the same guidance as the Troop Meetings and Hygiene and the COVID-19 Risk Mitigation guidance in this document.
 Call ahead to the facility or vendor to confirm that they are following CDC and state health department guidelines.
 If activity or sporting equipment is being provided, ask the provider if they wipe down equipment in between uses, similar to equipment at the gym.
 Make whatever appropriate accommodations that are necessary.
 For example, bring extra sanitizer if none will be provided for public use at the activity location.

 Travel and overnight stays.
 At this time, GSWPA is not approving troop overnight activities until further notice.
 Additional guidance will be provided when this restriction is lifted.

 Hygiene and COVID-19 Risk Mitigation.
 Follow the resources developed by credible public health sources such as CDC or your local public health department.
 Share these with girls and volunteers and ensure that they are practiced during meetings and activities.
 Place signs in the meeting or activity space to remind girls and volunteers to engage in everyday preventive actions to help prevent the spread of COVID-19.
 Signs should include: